lerra/lezg.in/content/posts/adding-an-api-to-my-grind-and-brew-coffee-machine-to-make-it-smart/index.en.md

 ---

-This post will guide you through on how to connect a dumb Philips grind & brew hd7762 coffee machine to be connected to your home automation and the possibility to add it to your automated morning routine.
+This post will guide you through on how to connect a dumb Philips grind & brew hd7762 coffee machine to your privacy first home automation solution based on home assistant and esphome.
+Most important, with a high Wife Acceptance Factor.

 <!--more-->

-# Adding an API to my grind and brew coffee machine and making it smart
 ## Hardware {#hardware-id}
 * {{< link href="https://amzn.to/3aCMOwJ" content="Philips Grind & Brew HD7762" >}}
 * {{< link href="https://amzn.to/2ZyCvDt" content="ESP32 devkit c v4" >}}